Last Updated on

 Much of the scientific technology currently available is extremely expensive.
 Especially for life science companies conducting research without generating profits.
-Even for those labs with cash flow, it can be challenging for labs to purchase new equipment using cash, or securing a loan/line of credit.
+Even for those labs with cash flow, it can be financially challenging to buy new equipment using cash, or securing a loan/line of credit.
 To make matters worse, budgets have shrank or frozen and fundraising and borrowing has become a much more difficult—and often fruitless—undertaking.

 With equipment costs being so high, many companies turn to equipment leasing to get what they need.
 Doing so allows you to continue and accelerate your research, scale operational capabilities, and, ultimately, hit important milestones.
 It also allows you to preserve working capital and extend cash runway.

 There are two primary types of leases: an operating lease and a capital lease, or what is now known as a finance lease.

 Most of Excedr’s lease agreements are operating leases, so we have a lot of experience utilizing them and working with the nuances of these agreements for the past decade.
 In this article, we’ll review:

 Understanding each lease type will be critical for a few different reasons.
 The accounting methods used for each will impact your company’s taxes and financial reporting, and knowing the unique characteristics of each lease can make decision-making simpler when it’s time to sign a lease.

 Lease classification itself is guided using criteria laid out under accounting standards like ASC 842, published by the Financial Accounting Standards Board (FASB), and US Generally Accepted Accounting Principles (GAAP).